LaravelDaily/Filament-CRM-Course/course/13 - Adding Employees.md

 }
 ```

-Now of course, we need to display this information in our History list:
+Now, of course, we need to display this information in our History list:

 **resources/views/infolists/components/pipeline-stage-history-list.blade.php**
 ```blade